Updated 08/18/2025

 Gemini (Google) I’m really intrigued by Gemini’s long-term potential in video, especially how it might integrate with Hollywood.
 Right now, they clearly have the best video modeling software, at least on the consumer-facing side.
 There’s also huge potential in advertising, since it’s Google.
 Long term, I’m really curious to see what “Google Search” looks like in 10 years.
 Plus, there’s all the potential for integration across Google tools like Docs, Gmail, Android, and more.
 92%

 Meta (LLaMA) Meta is spending a massive amount of money and you'd expect that to yield results, assuming AI isn't a bubble.
 They made a similar bet on AR/VR with the rebrand to Meta, which didn’t pay off (yet), but I still believe in AR/VR long term.
 They were just early.
 I’m not completely sure what their AI future looks like, but I believe in the space and they’re throwing hundreds of billions at it.
 I imagine they’ll find success.
 Their biggest long-term advantage might come from AR/VR mixed with AI: full virtual realities with real people and AI characters.
 The advertising opportunity is enormous as well.
-85%
+Leadership seems to be missing from Meta.
+83%

 Deepseek I haven’t used Deepseek enough to provide an accurate prediction on its future yet.
 The thing that gives it the most value is the fact that it’s achieved a ton of success despite having way less funding and build time than something like ChatGPT.
 That alone makes it worth watching.
 TBD